-How to come in Luberon ?
-Find a way from UK or the rest of the world, by train TGV Avignon, Aix en Provence, by plane in Marseille, Avignon or by bus.
+How to come to the Luberon?
+Find a way from the UK or the rest of the world, by train from TGV Avignon, Aix en Provence, by plane from Marseille, Avignon or by bus.

 The closest airports to the Luberon are Marseille (1 hour), Nimes (1hr 15), and Montpellier (1hr 40).
 These airports have direct flights from the UK and Europe, but not transatlantic.
 Avignon airport is even closer, 40 minutes, but only has internal flights and the odd one from the UK.
 The busiest airport in Provence is Nice, which does have non-stops from New York and Montreal, and Nice is 2.5 hours drive from the Luberon.

 From North America, you will typically arrive in France at Paris CDG airport.
 From here or Paris itself you can catch the